 What’s after dealing with child support issues?

 If you have children and you’re facing paternity personal issues, separation, or even a divorce, the first thing you will have to figure out and consider is how your children will be financially stable and totally supported.
-In most cases, conflicts often arise in calculating a parent’s monthly income, determining custody, establishing a child’s paternity and finally, enforcing court-ordered child support.
+In most cases, conflicts often arise in calculating a parent’s monthly income, determining custody, establishing a child’s paternity and finally, enforcing court-ordered juvenile maintenance.
 Several different options offered for mothers and/or fathers wishing to establish paternity, by Virginia, including low-price DNA testing through the Division of Child Support Enforcement in addition to several private testing suppliers.